 There are no qualifying MMJ conditions, and the broad rule states "accepted standards a reasonable and prudent physician would follow when recommending or approving any medication."
 Good news for any Oklahoma cannabis enthusiasts who have stubbed their toe in the last decade and have a good rapport with their physician.

 With no significant barriers to entry and a saturated license framework, no MSO's have yet flocked to the state.
-Much like mature, adult-use markets in Colorado and Oregon, MSO's will look to enter the Sooner State later rather than sooner.
+Much like mature, adult use markets in Colorado and Oregon, MSO's will look to enter the Sooner State later rather than sooner.

 Investors would be best served to allow existing operators to beat themselves silly before picking what horse to ride.
-That said, don't wait too late to enter this market as it is projected to pull in over ~$2B in revenue by 2023, putting it in the top ten per capita spending on cannabis.